domkm/graphql-best-practices/README.md

 ### Field Nullability

 Circumstances change.
-What one day is assumed to always be the case may prove to not be.
+What is true today may not be in the future.
+Considering this, it is important to understand how nullability affects schema evolution.

 #### Output

 Bias toward nullable output fields.
 Never make promises to clients that you cannot keep.
-If you tell them that something will never be null then you close yourself to the possibility that it might, in the future, be null.
-Prefer nullable fields so that clients are written to handle nulls with good defaults.
+If you tell them that something will never be `null` then you close yourself to the possibility that it might, in the future, be `null`.
+Prefer nullable fields so that clients are written to handle `null`s with good defaults.
 This is slightly more work upfront for front-end developers but provides long-term flexibility.

 #### Input